-Living in Peru123RF
+Living in Peru?

-Geography and Climate
+It Varies: Geography and Climate

 Peru’s climate is extremely diverse because of its spread out and varied geographical layout.
-There are three main climes in Peru: The coastal climate is very subtropical, and expatriates in Peru’s coastal region will be happy to know that it sees very little rainfall!
-The Andes region in Peru has the characteristic cool rainy summers and very dry winters, while people inhabiting Peru’s eastern lowlands are exposed to the typical equatorial climate of very hot and generally rainy weather.
+There are three main climes in Peru: the coastal climate is very subtropical, and expatriates in Peru’s coastal region will be happy to know that it sees very little rainfall!
+The Andes region in Peru has the characteristic of cool and rainy summers and very dry winters, while people inhabiting Peru’s eastern lowlands are exposed to the typical equatorial climate of very hot and generally rainy weather.
 It is important to note that due to Peru’s high altitudes in the Andean region, expats with respiratory complications should consider their move carefully.

 The Peruvian culture is very intertwined with its Inca history.
 In fact, Peru features a combination of Hispanic and Amerindian culture.
 Most people planning on or already living in Peru will be familiar with the name Machu Picchu.
 This ancient Inca ruin, built in the 15th century, is considered to be the symbol of Inca civilization.
 It has been crowned one of the Seven Wonders of the World, as well as being a UNESCO World Heritage Site.
 The city of Cuzco, where Machu Picchu is located, is now a tourist magnet, which is very helpful to the Peruvian economy.

 Expats in Peru who are interested in folklore and traditions are happy to have such a wide cultural repertoire at their fingertips.
 Peruvians are very proud of their cultural heritage and also enjoy sharing it with others.
 Monthly festivals are the norm, and Andean music can be heard throughout the streets, especially in the smaller cities and villages.
-Due to Peru’s geographical diversity, different types of traditions fuelled by the influence of the respective environment are able to coexist peacefully, highlighting Peru’s fascinating culture.
+Due to Peru’s geographical diversity, different types of traditions fueled by the influence of the respective environment are able to coexist peacefully, highlighting Peru’s fascinating culture.